 - Touch.
 There are many methods to engage a senior loved one with tactile experiences to stimulate memories.
 Favorite past activities such as crocheting, gardening, crafting, sewing, or working with tools may be modified in line with the senior’s specific ability and interest levels.
 Even just having the chance to hold a ball of yarn and knitting needles, or even to place hands in a tub of cool, damp topsoil can evoke pleasant memories.

-Compassionate Nursing Services’ experienced dementia care specialists are highly skilled in meeting seniors with Alzheimer’s where they are, and helping ensure they reach their fullest possible potential, independence, and enjoyment in life each and every day.
+Compassionate Nursing Services’ experienced dementia care specialists are highly skilled in meeting seniors with Alzheimer’s where they are, wellness for seniors, and helping ensure they reach their fullest possible potential, independence, and enjoyment in life each and every day.
 Call us at 314-432-4312 for a free in-home assessment, during which we get to know your loved one as well as the challenges being faced, and also to let you know how we can help.
 Reach out today and learn more about our St. Louis nursing care and the surrounding communities we serve.